nashville-software-school/bangazon-inc/book-2-mvc/chapters/ADD_AND_UPDATE_DATA_IN_MVC.md

 ## Exercise

-Create a model for `Dog` and implement a `DogController` class that gives users the following functionality:
+Create a model for `Dog` and implement a `DogRepository` and `DogController` that gives users the following functionality:

 - View a list of all Dogs
 - Create a new Dog (for now, capture the OwnerId as simple input field)